Days

 - Dramatically reduce the load on the court system

 The second point here is critical.
-Many PRS stakeholders believe that the government will overload the courts by removing Section 21 without reform.
+Many in the sector believe that the Government will overload the courts by removing Section 21 without reform.
+At its core, the scheme is designed to provide a consistent, accessible dispute-resolution route for tenants without resorting to legal action.

 Introducing the Private Rented Sector Ombudsman, while retaining the existing ombudsmen, will help to resolve more issues out of court and reduce this load.